Avast SecureLine VPN Review 2019 – Should You Buy it or Not?

 To compete with the best VPN providers, Avast needs to up its game.

 Price Plans Review

-Avast VPN provides attractive pricing plans to the users.
+Avast provides attractive pricing plans to the users.
 The provider exclusively offers single device account or multi devices account to the subscribers.

 Multiple devices plan extends to give five platforms and costs: